 How much is car insurance for 20-year-old drivers in each state?

 The cost of car insurance varies a great deal depending on your location.
+States have varying factors when determining car insurance premiums, including factors such as population density, claim statistics and theft rates.
 The table below shows each state’s annual average car insurance rates for 20-year-old males and females.

 Annual average car insurance rates for 20-year-olds